-Known to take on wild cross-continental cycling and canoeing expeditions, Youri is a former Concordia University and Royal Military College student, currently finalizing a PhD in War Studies at King's College London in the U.K. He has held research and speechwriting roles with NATO (PA) in Brussels and the Dept. of National Defence here in Canada.
+Known to take on wild cross-continental cycling and canoeing expeditions, Youri is a former Concordia University and Royal Military College student, and recently completed a PhD in War Studies at King's College London in the U.K. He has held research and speechwriting roles with NATO (PA) in Brussels and the Dept. of National Defence here in Canada.
 After teaching International Politics and Human Rights & Justice on behalf of Johns Hopkins University, Youri served as the National Director of the Sierra Youth Coalition, Canada's largest youth environmental organization from 2007 to 2009.
 He is keen on youth-empowerment and interested in understanding and finding solutions to breakdowns in political dialogue, regardless of the shape they take, including political apathy.

 As someone who has always been interested in the way art can affect social change, A is B’s approach is especially unique and exciting to Sylvia.
 She first got involved as an intern, and is now happy to re-join the team as staff.
 After finishing her BFA in Art History from Concordia, she taught English to high school students in France, traveled, and ate as much cheese, wine and pastries as she could.
 She’s now happy to be back in Montreal enjoying everything the city has to offer.